Brew Method

 Do not buy a bigger machine just because it looks better.
 A small household often gets better coffee from a smaller brewer that matches the real batch size.

-Easy Home Setup For Drip Coffee
+Easy Home Setup for Drip Coffee

 A strong home setup is an automatic drip brewer sized for your household, fresh paper filters, a burr grinder, a scale, and a thermal carafe if coffee sits for more than a few minutes.
 Keep the recipe visible near the machine so everyone uses the same dose.